sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 One of the most important things to understand about ANOVA and regression is that they are basically the same thing.
-On the surface of it, you maybe would not think thit is true.
+On the surface of it, you maybe would not think this is true.
 After all, the way that I have described them so far suggests that ANOVA is primarily concerned with testing for group differences, and regression is primarily concerned with understanding the correlations between variables.
 And, as far as it goes that is perfectly true.
 But when you look